IE-bank-team/ie-bank-infrastructure/modules/insights/action-group/README.md

 ## Cross-referenced modules

-_None_
+_Nuno_

 ## Notes

 - Receiver name must be unique across the ActionGroup.
 - Email, SMS, Azure App push and Voice can be grouped in the same Action.
 To do so, the `name` field of the receivers must be in the `RecName_-ActionType-` format where:
   - _RecName_ is the name you want to give to the Action
-  - _ActionType_ is one of the action types that can be grouped together.
+  - _ActionType_ is uno of the action types that can be grouped together.
 Possible values are:
     - EmailAction
     - SMSAction
     - AzureAppAction